thirukkuralproject/thirukkural/Meeting Notes - 05.23.2021.md

 <h2>Notes:</h2>

-1. Copyright / licenses / permissions for using reference material in our work product
+1. Copyright / licenses / permissions for using reference material in our work product - <b>VOLUNTEER NEEDED</b>

    a.
 Project Madurai: This project obtained the permissions from the rights holders to prepare the etext.
       We can try contacting them for information.